-and Director of Undergraduate Programs
+and Director of Undergraduate Studies

 Jean Hunter is an Associate Professor in the Department of Biological and Environmental Engineering and is currently the Director of Undergraduate Programs.
 Her research interests include bioprocess and food engineering, with applications including space life support.